 They were putting on a show.
 It was not for themselves.
 It was not real.
 They pretended to moan, thrust and open their legs.
 The real thing is very different, it is the spirit of the animal which lives inside us all, it moves us, we do not move it.
 That was their ceremony…in its own way it was the same as the ceremonies of our village.
 They were trying to shape the animal spirits which lived inside of them.

 They lived in the shadow of fear and it showed in their ceremony.
 Their fear came from the animal which lives, dies, kills and give births without waiting for the words.
-It still lives inside of us….and we still have good reason to fear.
+It still lives inside of us….and we still fear it….for good reasons.

 Then she reached back into my roll and picked up my carving in the shape of a wolf.
 She held it in her hands rubbing it softly.